 |Four + turns||20 stories / turn|

-A big problem with vertical movement though is falling; it seems that people are always being pushed off of extreme heights to their doom.
+The danger with vertical movement, though, is falling; it seems that people are always being pushed off of extreme heights to their doom.
 If he or she cannot find convenient grips to break their fall, a falling character will accelerate to their fate at the rate presented on table 19.

 Thanks to either powers or equipment, many people have the ability to fly.
 A flying character typically moves at rates of travel much greater than those who are landlocked, so to speak.
 The top speeds of such fliers are determined by the gear or powers that allow them to do so in the first place.
 However, when a character first gets going, they are bound by their body's ability to accelerate.
 This is dependent on their End (sta) rank, as is determined on table 17.

 In other words, one may fly at over two hundred miles per hour - 15 areas per turn - but if he or she only has Good End (sta), it'll take them over 7 turns to get up to top speed.
 Some powers may counter this acceleration limitation, though, and are so noted.
 On the other hand, if a flying body wishes to decelerate, they may do so by simply halving their current speed each turn, thus quickly bringing themselves to a complete stop.

 Landing is good idea at this point.
 This is simply the ending of flight, most likely by decelerating to sensible speeds and touching down on a runway, helipad, etc. FEAT rolls aren't needed while landing, unless a character tries to land while traveling at more than three areas per turn.
 If attempting to do so, they must pass a yellow Agy (bal) FEAT roll to land safely.